UK Tourist & Leisure Attractions |

 map with you too!

-Left.
-The trip computer page showing trip and total miles, moving and stopped time and max and average speeds.
-The 'speed' field on the left only registers when moving.
+total miles, moving and stopped time and max and average speeds.
+The

-Check out our updates
+Check out our Garmin

-to this review in following years.
+etrex Legend review updates in following years.

 You may also like to see how we use Sat